s17k/HilbertLib/README.md

 # HilbertLib
-Lightweight and Fast Libary for Hilbert Curve Schedulling
+Lightweight and Fast Libary for Parallel Hilbert Curve Schedulling and more.
+Written in C and C++ using Open MPI.